Coronavirus - if you have problems with renting

 If you're living with others and are worried about your health

 If you’re extremely vulnerable because of a medical condition, you might have been told to shield yourself.
+You should try to keep 2 metres away from other people you live with, especially if they have symptoms of coronavirus.

-That means you’ll need to make a homeless application.
+You’ll need to make a homeless application.

 If you become homeless